htkc777/dataFlowPipe/readme.md

 Initialized by Azure Data Factory!
+Done and dusted by Harsh & Raihan